CLEARSY/BWORKBOOK/README.md

 # B WORKBOOK

 The B WORKBOOK is now available on CLEARSY's GitHub.
-After several months of effort, the first version (121 pages) can be consulted and used for training in the use of formal methods and teaching the B method.
+After several months of effort, the first version (122 pages) can be consulted and used for training in the use of formal methods and teaching the B method.

-Many thanks to the contributors and reviewers, fromm Europe et South America, who have made this possible.
+Many thanks to the contributors and reviewers, from Europe et South America, who have made this possible.

 ## CONTENTS